luckysitara/MyFirstRepo/README.md

 # MyFirstRepo
-my first repo for alx pathway program
+This is my first repository created as part of a GitHub learning task